 What is the best way to get motorhome internet while travelling?

 If you’re in your home country (such as the UK), your mobile phone is most likely already set up to receive & use data.
-As long as there is a phone signal, you should be able to connect to the internet on your phone (as long as your handset is less than about 10 years old).
+As long as there is a phone signal, you should be able to connect to the internet on your phone (as long as your handset is less than about 10 years old)- this is a great option for anyone doing the majority of trips inside their home country.

-However, if you’re travelling overseas, you’ll find that the about of data you’re allowed to use within your monthly subscription is likely capped, which makes things a lot harder when you’re used to using the internet constantly and need it to plan your motorhome trip and find campsites etc.
+However, if you’re travelling overseas on or on the road full-time, you’ll find that the amount of data you’re allowed to use within your monthly subscription is likely capped, which makes things a lot harder when you’re used to using the internet constantly and need reliable internet access to plan your motorhome trip and find campsites etc.

 Even harder if you’re a digital nomad or full-time traveller who needs reliable wifi/ internet to be able to earn money.